United States occupation of Haiti: Torture

 The torture of Haitian rebels or those suspected of rebelling against the United States was common among occupying Marines.
-Some methods of torture included the use of water cure, hanging prisoners by their genitals and ceps, which involved pushing both sides of the tibia with the butts of two guns.
+Some methods of torture included the use of water cure, hanging prisoners by their genitals, and ceps, which involved pushing both sides of the tibia with the butts of two guns.

 Analysis

 20th century

 Haitian writers and public figures also responded to the occupation.
 For example, a minister of public education, Dantès Bellegarde raised issues with the events in his book, La Résistance Haïtienne (l'Occupation Américaine d'Haïti).
 Bellegarde outlines the contradictions of the occupation with the realities.
-He accused President Wilson of writing the new Haitian Constitution to benefit the Americans, and wrote that Wilson's main purpose was to remove the previous Haitian clause that stated foreigners could not own land in the country.
+He accused President Wilson of writing the new Haitian constitution to benefit the Americans, and wrote that Wilson's main purpose was to remove the previous Haitian clause that stated foreigners could not own land in the country.
 The original clause was designed to protect Haiti's independence from foreign powers.
-With the clause removed, Americans (including whites and other foreigners) could now own land.
-Furthermore, Bellegarde discusses the powerlessness of Haitian officials in the eyes of the Occupation because nothing could be done without the consent of the Americans.
+Furthermore, Bellegarde discusses the powerlessness of Haitian officials in the eyes of the occupation because nothing could be done without the consent of the Americans.
 However, the main issue that Bellegarde articulates is that the Americans tried to change the education system of Haiti from one that was French based to that of the Americans.
-Even though Bellegarde was resistant he had a plan to build a university in Haiti that was based on the American system.
+Even though Bellegarde was resistant, he had a plan to build a university in Haiti that was based on the American system.
 He wanted a university with various schools of science, business, art, medicine, law, agriculture, and languages all connected by a common area and library.
 However, that dream was never realized because of the new direction the Haitian government was forced to take.

 Jean Price-Mars associated the reasons behind the occupation to the division between the Haitian elite and the poorer people of the country.
 He noted that the groups were divided over the practice of Haitian Vodou, with the implication that the elites did not recognize Vodou because they connected it to an evil practice.